HalbornSecurity/CTFs/HalbornCTF_Golang_Cosmos/Readme.md

 # Golang Cosmos CTF

-This CTF is written in Rust and related to Cosmos SDK.
+This CTF is written in Rust and related to Cosmos.

 The CTF contains **5 vulnerabilities**.
 Candidates should be able to find at least 3 of them.